mariaflores13/asteroid_classification/README.md

 - Argument of Periapsis: The orientation of the ellipse, or the angle the orbit is rotated with respect to itself.
 - Mean Anomaly: The locations of the asteroid in a certain time period.

 ---
+### Finding Velocity
+**The shape of velocity**: [source](https://www.youtube.com/watch?time_continue=728&v=xdIjYBtnvZU&feature=emb_title) Although we don't know the shape of an orbit, we can find the shape traced out by the velocity vectors.
+As an asteroid orbits, the velocity changes and rotates tangent to the curve of the orbit (whatever it may look like).
+We can take the length of the velocity vectors and rotate them so that if we join them at a single point, they form a perfect circle.

+---